 If you see a snowflake symbol at your bus stop, it indicates that the stop may be bypassed when the District is operating a snow route.

 Route 55’s snow route bypasses the Herbert Ave/Red Lake Rd (Kelly Ridge) bus stop #1009.

-There are two snow routes for route 22, depending on the road conditions.
+There are two snow routes for Route 22, depending on road conditions:

-- Route 22- Excludes stops along the one-way portion of Tramway Drive and Quaking Aspen Lane.
+- Olympic Court Snow Route — Bypasses all stops along the one-way portion of Tramway Drive and Quaking Aspen Lane.

-- Route 22- Excludes all stops along Tramway Drive and Quaking Aspen Lane, except #5051 Tramway Dr/Tina Ct and #4303 Tramway Dr/SR 207
+- Ski Court Snow Route — Bypasses all stops along Tramway Drive and Quaking Aspen Lane, except #5051 at Tramway Dr/Tina Ct and #4303 at Tramway Dr/SR 207.

 There may be unforeseen circumstances that require ad hoc snow routes.
 TTD will make every attempt to notify passengers in a timely manner.
 Please sign up for transit alerts here or download the Transit app to ensure you are up to date on rider alerts.
 The app can be downloaded through the Apple App Store or Google Play.